reefland/ansible-k3s-argocd-renovate/docs/argocd-settings.md

 The ArgoCD Settings are in variable namespace `install.argocd`.

-* Enable or disable installtion of ArgoCD.
+* Enable or disable installation of ArgoCD.
 Disabled will prevent the installation of all applications beyond the reduced K3s installation.

   ```yaml
   install: